 CONCERTS AND MOVIES

-Indy Parks hosts and organizes about 80 free concerts each summer in parks throughout the county.
+Each summer, Indy Parks hosts and organizes 80 free concerts in its parks.